 We have started several projects to reduce emissions substantially within our entire value chain – we aim to align our emission targets with those of the Paris Agreement on climate change.

-- reduce emissions from our own operations by 40% by 2025
+- reduce emissions from our own operations by 40% by the end of 2025

-- reduce the emissions of logistics by 50% per kg of goods transported by 2025
+- reduce the emissions of logistics by 50% per kg of goods transported by the end of 2025

-- reduce water usage by 50% per kg of textile material by 2025.
+- reduce water usage by 50% per kg of textile material by the end of 2025.